 - Check the batteries.
 Some electronic thermostats have batteries which can, of course, wear out.
 It's worth simply replacing the batteries and seeing if that fixes the problem.
 Make sure that you know how to remove the cover properly, look at the owner's manual if unsure.
 Most thermostats use either AA or AAA alkaline batteries or 3V button-style lithium batteries (similar to those used in a watch).
 Your owner's manual will tell you which type of battery you need.

 - With mechanical thermostats there's a heat anticipator under the cover, generally marked "longer."
 If your furnace is cutting in and out, move it longer.
 If your room temperature is fluctuating, move it the other way.

 Thermostat repair is seldom worth it.
 If none of the above work, you should get your thermostat checked by a professional, but be prepared to replace, rather than repair, the thermostat.
 If you have an older mechanical thermostat, it may be worth replacing it with a digital or smart thermostat anyway.
 Digital thermostats reduce energy costs considerably, and programmable thermostats are even better.

 If the issue is not your thermostat, then you need proper AC repair to solve the problem.
 In many cases, however, the troubleshooting above will resolve the problem.
 When it does not, call American Air Cares.
 We are here to help!

 If you have a malfunctioning thermostat or any other AC or heating problems, contact American Air Cares.
-We offer HVAC service in Stuart and Port St. Lucie, and can easily diagnose and fix issues with your thermostat.
+We offer HVAC service Port St. Lucie, and surrounding areas,and can easily diagnose and fix issues with your thermostat.